pieterkdevilliers/priority-tracking/README.md

 ---

 ## Deployment
-I used GitHub for my version control and Heroku to host the live version of my project.
-To deploy my website to Heroku, I used the following steps:
+Using GitHub for version control and Heroku as the host for the deployed version of the site, I deployed to Heroku following these steps:

-1. Created the app using a unique name in Heroku.
+1. Create an app in Heroku using a unique name.

-2. Went to the **Resources** tab in Heroku and searched for **Heroku Postgres** in the 'Add-Ons' section.
+2. Under the **Resources** tab in Heroku, search for **Heroku Postgres** in the 'Add-Ons' section.

-3. Selected the free **Hobby** level.
+3. Selected the **Heroku Mini** level.

 4. Updated the `env.py` file within my local workspace with the `DATABASE_URL` details, and the `settings.py` to connect to the database using the `dj_database_url` package.